 13. Pokémon GO promotes a really tight-knitted social bond amongst Trainers through their events and activities.

 Community Day is a recurring monthly worldwide event where a specific Pokémon is celebrated and Trainers go out and play together.

 More than 400,000 Trainers in Dortmund, Yokosuka, and Chicago attended the Pokémon GO events in 2018.

 Millions more joined them in a series of global quests especially created for the events.

-Over the summer 2018, 113 million Friends connections have been established and 2.2 billion gifts have been shared between friends.
+Over the summer of 2018, 113 million Friends connections have been established and 2.2 billion gifts have were shared between friends.

 Trainers walked over 260,000 km and caught 4.5 million Pokémon.

 One thing you cannot take away from Niantic is how close they are to their community and how they also keep them together.
 The Pokémon GO fandom is known to be one of the friendliest and most welcoming.
 They are cutely called Trainers, and they nurture their spirit of friendship well.